 Halliburton Plastic Insert Standard FiveWiper Plugs

-Five-wiper plastic insert plugs are available molded with standard (water-based) rubber for use with water-based mud compounds as well as synthetic (oil-resistant) rubber for oil-based or synthetic mud systems.
+Five-wiper plastic insert plugs are molded with standard (water-based) rubber for use with water-based mud compounds and synthetic (oil-resistant) rubber for oil-based or synthetic mud systems.
 Proper cementing plug selection is essential to a successful cement job.
 Ensure that the proper plug is selected for the type of mud system in which it is to be run.

 The proper plug should be supplied for the mud system in which it is to be run.
 If a new synthetic (usually oil or mineral oil) base is to be used, contact the Casing Equipment Group in Duncan, Oklahoma.
-After cementing operations are completed, the plastic insert plug can be drilled out with either a standard roller-cone rock bit or a PDC fixed cutter bit.
+After cementing, the plastic insert plug can be drilled out with either a standard roller-cone rock bit or a PDC fixed cutter bit.

 Halliburton Aluminum Insert Standard FiveWiper Plugs